sh6khan/git-cheat-sheet/README.md

 ```

 ##### Delete everything and just start restart from chosen commit
-1. There are no changes thay have not been committed.
+1. There are no changes that have not been committed.
 2. You made a mistake and just need to go back to that commit, erasing everything you have done since then.

 ```